wombleton/gitlaw-nz/acts/C/Cadastral Survey Act 2002.md

     Compare: 1986 No 123 s 67

-    Section 55 heading: amended, on 15 December 2005, by [section 5(1)][112] of the Cadastral Survey Amendment Act 2005 (2005 No 92).
+    Section 55 heading: amended, on 15 December 2005, by [section 5(1)][115] of the Cadastral Survey Amendment Act 2005 (2005 No 92).

+    Section 55(1): amended, on 1 July 2013, by [section 413][95] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 55(2): amended, on 1 July 2013, by [section 413][95] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 55(3): amended, on 15 December 2005, by [section 5(2)][112] of the Cadastral Survey Amendment Act 2005 (2005 No 92).
+    Section 55(3): amended, on 15 December 2005, by [section 5(2)][115] of the Cadastral Survey Amendment Act 2005 (2005 No 92).

-    Section 55(6)(a): amended, on 15 December 2005, by [section 5(3)][112] of the Cadastral Survey Amendment Act 2005 (2005 No 92).
+    Section 55(6)(a): amended, on 15 December 2005, by [section 5(3)][115] of the Cadastral Survey Amendment Act 2005 (2005 No 92).

 ##### 56 False cadastral survey marks

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $2,000 who places in position in relation to any land a peg or mark---
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who places in position in relation to any land a peg or mark---

     *   (a) that is not a cadastral survey mark properly placed; and

     *   (b) with the intention of causing any person to believe that it is a cadastral survey mark placed in that position for the purposes of a cadastral survey.

     Compare: 1986 No 123 s 69

+    Section 56: amended, on 1 July 2013, by [section 413][95] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 57 Unlicensed persons not to act as licensed cadastral surveyors

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who, not being a licensed cadastral surveyor or a person acting under the direction of a licensed cadastral surveyor, performs or executes, or undertakes to perform or execute, anything for the purposes of a cadastral survey.
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who, not being a licensed cadastral surveyor or a person acting under the direction of a licensed cadastral surveyor, performs or executes, or undertakes to perform or execute, anything for the purposes of a cadastral survey.

     (2) However, subsection (1) does not apply to anything done under the authority of another enactment by a person who is not a licensed cadastral surveyor.

     Compare: 1986 No 123 s 70

+    Section 57(1): amended, on 1 July 2013, by [section 413][95] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 58 Offences relating to terms implying person is licensed cadastral surveyor

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $5,000 who,---
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $5,000 who,---

     *   (a) not being a licensed cadastral surveyor, uses, or causes or permits to be used, written words, titles, or initials, or an abbreviation of words, titles, or initials, that are intended to cause or may reasonably cause a person to believe that the person using them is a licensed cadastral surveyor or is qualified to act as a licensed cadastral surveyor: